UnconnectedBedna/shrink-backup/README.md

 For [`btrfs`](#btrfs), all existing top level 5 subvolumes in `/etc/fstab` will be created with new backups, nested subvolumes will be created and can also be removed/added in an [update](#image-update) of the backup img.
 Please read [Info](#info) section for more information.

+Autoexpansion does not work on [`f2fs`](#f2fs) due to filesystem limitations.
+Most linux based operating systems will most likely work, but autoexpansion might not.
 Autoexpansion tested & supported on following operating systems:
 - Raspberry Pi OS (trixie and older)
 - Armbian